mmsellam/332project/progress.md

 About how to effectively communicate between members, in the first meeting of each week we will discuss about the planification of the next steps and constantly review in a high level of abstraction where we are in the project.

+## About the Project Management:

+This document will be our progress tracker.
+We discused about the possibility of using an specialized tool for the Project Management (finish this...)

+escribir esta parte explicando que la estructura semanal se va a repetir y vamos a seguir desarrollando acá abajo a medida que avancemos.

 ## Milestones:

 ### Milestone #1 (Weeks 1-2):